7-Day Martha's Vineyard Itinerary (2026): The Full-Week Plan

 • Farm tours (Morning Glory, FARM Institute, Tabor Farm)

-• "Farmer & Chef for a Day" experiences
+• "Farmer and Chef for a Day" experiences

 • Kelp tours (one of only two on the East Coast)